Biodiversity

 Total

-According to the 2023 Biodiversity Assessment conducted by the BJC, it was determined that the sites studied did not have a significant impact on biodiversity and hence do not require a management plan.
+According to the 2024 Biodiversity Assessment conducted by BJC, the sites studied were found to have no biodiversity-related risks and therefore do not require a biodiversity management plan.

 (I) Assess and Interpret & Prioritize